mrzli/array-sort/README.md

 # Array Sort

-This library contains a simple function for sorting arrays, and some comparison functions (or comparison function creators).
+This library contains a simple function for sorting arrays.

+Previously, this library contained more than this, but at the moment, this is only a wrapper around the `Array.prototype.sort` method.

 ## Installation